 National Flood Insurance Program Gets Extension

-Last week, Congress approved a five year extension for the seriously strained National Flood Insurance Program (NFIP).
+Last week, Congress approved a five-year extension for the seriously strained National Flood Insurance Program (NFIP).
 The NFIP had suffered in recent years due to a large number of claims filed in the wake of record severe weather across much of the country.
-Failure to renew would have meant that many potential homeowners in flood prone locations would find themselves unable to close on loans or refinance their mortgages.
-The bill includes a provision that enlists the National Oceanic and Atmospheric Administration to assess the nature hurricane damage.
+Failure to renew would have meant that many potential homeowners in flood-prone locations would find themselves unable to close on loans or refinance their mortgages.
+The bill includes a provision that enlists the National Oceanic and Atmospheric Administration to assess the nature of hurricane damage.

 Homeowners who are interested in joining the program should first make sure their neighborhood participates in the NFIP, and then check with local insurance providers to see if they are licensed agents for the program.
 Failing that, government offices should be contacted in order to secure the proper coverage.

 Increased demand for flood coverage has been due to a number of factors:

 Flood insurance is required in many flood-prone areas in order to secure a loan.
 This makes it very likely that flood-prone areas will be purchased by seniors who have paid off mortgages, or companies that acquire the property for rental purposes.